wernerdaehn/CC3D-CableCam-Controller/README.md

 * No slow speeds possible

-Obviously the ESC itself has a minum speed.
+Obviously the ESC itself has a minimum speed.
 Hence the assumption is, without the CableCam Controller the motor can be moved at slower speeds than with the controller.
 The only reason could be a similar effect around the output neutral range _$N_, but the other way around.
 The CableCam Controller has a larger range than the ESC.
 Then the first output signal will be neutral range and if that means a thrust level of 5% for the ESC already, because its neutral range is more narrow, the CableCam cannot be driven slower than that.
 Solution is to reduce the neutral range, e.g. _$N 1500 20_.

 * Forward and reverse is different